Deep cleaning plan: four steps to get your home organised

 We're not just talking about shoving stray items under the stairs and giving the counters a hasty wipe-down, this is a top-to-toe clean of your home.

-That might sound daunting, but we’re here to make things easy and help you navigate the four stages of a total deep clean: decluttering, cleaning, organising and styling.
+That might sound daunting, but we're here to make things easy and help you navigate the four stages of a total deep clean: decluttering, cleaning, organising and styling.
 Read on for our step-by-step guide to tidying away, cleaning out and styling up!
+And for more expert advice, check out our chat with TV decluttering guru Dilly Carter.

 Piles of paperwork, bags and shoes where they shouldn’t be, ironing not put away.
 Sound familiar?
 This is partly due to our busy lifestyles and ineffective storage, but a major problem is having too much stuff to start with.
 To shorten time spent cleaning and create harmony in your home – and head – you need to thin out your stuff.